openstack/openstack-zuul-jobs/roles/build-wheel-cache/README.rst

+Build the wheel cache from requirements

-Run the build scripts on the wheel mirror builders
+Run the build scripts to create the wheel cache of the requirements project that lives on the mirror nodes.